 An inoperative Pre-Collision Assist system may not detect an imminent collision and reduce the severity of an impact.
 This problem only affects models equipped with the standard camera-only Pre-Collision Assist system.
 Vehicles built with the optional radar-plus-camera Pre-Collision Assist system are not affected.
 Of the 25,081 recalled SUVs, only 187 are Navigators.
 So far, Ford is not aware of any accident or injury reports related to this condition.

-This problem was discovered at a time when the factory had been closed due to the COVID-19 pandemic.
+This problem was discovered when the factory had been closed due to the COVID-19 pandemic.
 Once production resumes, the updated software will be used in all new vehicles going forward.
 When the recall begins, dealerships will reprogram the body control module, antilock braking system, instrument panel cluster and headlamp control modules.
 The tire pressure monitor system will need to be reset as well.
 The work will be done free of charge to consumers as required under federal law.
 Vehicle owners may contact Ford customer service at 866-436-7332.

 Auto Product Liability Issues

 Based on this report, a software error in some models can mean that a vital safety system is inoperative and the driver might not be warned.
-These types of software glitches are extremely common these days, but they can also be dangerous when they affect vehicle functioning.
+These software glitches are extremely common these days, but they can also be dangerous when they affect vehicle functioning.
 Auto manufacturers have a responsibility to manufacture vehicles that are safe for consumers.
-When there are defects with their vehicles, it is important that they recall them promptly, provide consumers with prompt options for repairs and provide those repairs at no cost.
+When there are defects in their vehicles, it is important that they recall them promptly, provide consumers with prompt options for repairs and provide those repairs at no cost.

 Source: https://www.consumerreports.org/car-recalls-defects/2020-ford-expedition-lincoln-navigator-recall-automatic-braking/